 - A range of program options, including flexible weekly enrollment and morning and afternoon extended day options that work around your family’s schedule and fit seamlessly into children’s plans for summer fun.

-- Exceptional facilities – like beautiful pools, our state-of-the-art Center for Innovation, exciting playgrounds, top-notch fields, and an excellent arts center – that make the camp experience energetic, fun, and diverse.
+- Exceptional facilities – like beautiful pools, our state-of-the-art Center for Innovation, exciting playgrounds, top-notch fields, and a brand-new Center for the Arts – that make the camp experience energetic, fun, and diverse.
 Learn more about our facilities.

 DAY CAMP ACTIVITY HIGHLIGHTS